ovh/docs/pages/platform/public-cloud/volume-backup/guide.en-gb.md

 If you value the data stored in you Block Storage volumes, it worth to organize the backup of this data to prevent the potential impact of any potential issue on this data, being it a human error or cluster incident.

-A volume snapshot is a recovery point stored within the same storage cluster as the original volume.
-Operations will be fast, but in case of incident on the cluster, both volume and snapshotmight be unavailable.
-Volume Snapshots creation do not required the volume to be detached from the instance.
+A Volume Snapshot is a recovery point stored within the same storage cluster as the original volume.
+Operations will be fast, but in case of incident on the cluster, both volume and Volume Snapshot might be unavailable.
+Volume Snapshot creation do not required the volume to be detached from the instance.

-A volume backup is an image created out of your volume, which is stored in the Object Storage cluster of the original volume localisation.
+A Volume Backup is an image created out of your volume, which is stored in the Object Storage cluster of the original volume localisation.
 Level of resiliency is ideal and will allow you to quickly react to any incident on your volume, creating another volume from the backup.
-Volume backup creation requires the volume to be detached from the instance.
+Volume Backup creation requires the volume to be detached from the instance.

-Both volume Snapshot and volume Backup allow you to:
+Both Volume Snapshot and Volume Backup allow you to:

 - Create backups of your volume with a few clicks and keep them as long as needed
 - Use the backups to restore your volume state